Volt Carbon Technologies Announces Correction to Private Placement News Release Dated March 6, 2023

 NOT FOR DISTRIBUTION TO U.S. NEWSWIRE OR FOR DISSEMINATION IN THE UNITED STATES

-Volt Carbon Technologies Inc. (“Volt Carbon” or the “Company”) (TSX-V: VCT) (OTCQB: TORVF) issues the following new release to correct the expiry date of the common share purchase warrants (the “Warrants”) included in the Units issued pursuant to the private placement that was announced on March 6, 2023.
+Volt Carbon Technologies Inc. ("Volt Carbon" or the "Company") VCT TORVF issues the following new release to correct the expiry date of the common share purchase warrants (the "Warrants") included in the Units issued pursuant to the private placement that was announced on March 6, 2023.
 The March 6, 2023, new release stated that the Warrants expire 24 months from the date of issuance, which is incorrect.
 The Warrants will expire 36 months from the date of issuance.

 About Volt Carbon Technologies